Small Business Tax Deductions Frederick MD Contractors and Landscapers Always Miss

 The Multiple Vehicle Strategy

-Most Frederick small business tax preparers see contractors claiming mileage on their primary work truck, but missing opportunities with additional vehicles.
+Most Frederick contractors claim mileage on their primary work truck but miss opportunities with additional vehicles.
 If you operate multiple vehicles for business purposes, each qualifies for deductions:

 • Primary work truck or van